-The author’s writing style is detailed but easy readin.
+The author’s writing style is detailed but easy reading.
 Having said that it’s not exactly ‘beginners’ level of simple.
 You are going to need to concentrate to take it all in, but it is very insightful.
-The writer believes in focusing on the long term, self-discipline and diligent saving.
+The writer believes in focusing on the long term, self-discipline, and diligent saving.

-Another one of the best books about investing in mutual funds is mutual funds is ‘Investing in Mutual Funds: How to Create Wealth and Financial Freedom by Investing in Mutual Funds’ written by Christopher Han.
+Another one of the best books about investing in mutual funds is ‘Investing in Mutual Funds: How to Create Wealth and Financial Freedom by Investing in Mutual Funds’ written by Christopher Han.

 Best Distressed Debt Investing Books – Distressed Debt Analysis: Strategies for Speculative Investors

 The writer of this book – Stephen G. Moyer, was an Analyst and Portfolio Manager at Pacific Investment Management Company (PIMCO) in the Distressed Credit Group.
 Moyer has more than two decades of experience in corporate finance and investment analysis.
 This is widely thought of as the distressed debt bible, offering readers practical and theoretical awareness.
 Having said that the book is not overly technical that you need a degree to read it.
 Instead, it’s more conceptual and informative.